Professional/Short course Pathophysiology and Diagnostic Reasoning for Advancing Practice

 Due to the places required from our partnership organisations outweighing the actual places available on this module, it will not be opened up to general applications until six weeks before the start date.
 Please contact your employer to see if you are eligible to apply, they will supply you with the relevant links to undertake this process.

-This multi-professional module will build on knowledge to improve understanding and critical evaluation of the pathophysiology and diagnostics of common diseases seen in clinical practice.
-The module explores the links between the pathophysiology of disease processes and the diagnostic testing process with emphasis on learning to discriminate between different diagnostics modalities and the evaluation of results.
+This level 7 (Masters level) module explores the links between the pathophysiology of disease processes and the diagnostic testing process with emphasis on learning to discriminate between different diagnostics modalities and the evaluation of results.

 - critically appraise the aetiological factors and relevant risk factors which contribute to processes of disease.

 - critically evaluate current theories relating to a series of pathophysiological states.